sariina/d3-scenario/README.md

 A `Scenario` is collection of `Scenes`. each `Scene` can be one the following types:

-- **1.Simple**: a simple promisifed function,you are free to define multiple steps inside it, each steps should call the next step and the main function should be inside of a Promise.
+- **1. Simple**: a simple promisifed function,you are free to define multiple steps inside it, each steps should call the next step and the main function should be inside of a Promise.

 ```javascript
 function my_simple_scene(){
         return new Promise(function(resolve,reject){